leahecole/amma_cal/NOTES.md

     return blanket
 ```

-This screenshot shows that sometimes we still see squares where ther'e two of the same color next to each other, which is a no-no
+This screenshot shows that sometimes we still see squares where the same color can occur twice in a square, which is a no-no

 ![Stupid algo screenshot](stupidscreenshot.png)

+Now, let's remove the possibility that the same color can be in the same square